quantis/activeRecord/README.markdown

 This returns an integer and leaves the model instance unaffected.

-We should summarize differences between using Idiorm and using Paris for querying:
+We should summarize differences between using Idiorm and using Dakota for querying:

 1. You do not need to call the `for_table` method to specify the database table to use.
-Paris will supply this automatically based on the class name (or the `$_table` static property, if present).
+Dakota will supply this automatically based on the class name (or the `$_table` static property, if present).

 2. The `find_one` and `find_many` methods will return instances of *your model subclass*, instead of the base `ORM` class.
 Like Idiorm, `find_one` will return a single instance if a row matches, while `find_many` will return an array of instances, which may be empty if no rows matched.

 3. Unlike Idiorm, `find_one` does not return false if no rows matched, it returns an unloaded instance of the model.
 You should always use the `loaded` method to check if a row was loaded.
-This is because Paris model instances represent potentially new rows until an existing row is loaded into them via the `find_one` or `find_many` methods.
+This is because Dakota model instances represent potentially new rows until an existing row is loaded into them via the `find_one` or `find_many` methods.
 As an example:

         $user = Model::factory('User')->where('name', 'Fred')->find_one();
         if (!$user->loaded()) {